Strunzdesign/hdlcd/README.md

 - https://github.com/Strunzdesign/snet-tools

 Stable releases of the HDLCd:
+- v1.3 from 06.10.2016
+  - Multiple bug fixes and stability improvements
+  - The shared header files were moved to the hdlcd-devel repository at https://github.com/Strunzdesign/hdlcd-devel
+  - Requires the header files from https://github.com/Strunzdesign/hdlcd-devel for compilation!
+  - Makes use of git submodules for "externals"

 - v1.2 from 23.08.2016
   - Fixed installation issues on Microsoft Windows / MinGW
   - Documentation updates